-The teaching of phonics starts in Nursery at Phase 1 and is developed throughout the school.
-All Year groups have daily phonics lessons that are taught in dynamic ability groups.
+The teaching of phonics starts in Nursery at Level 1 and is developed throughout the school.
+All year groups have daily phonics lessons that are taught in dynamic ability groups.
 We have a cohesive and consistent approach to teaching Phonics, where daily sessions follow the same structure.
 Phonics learning is consolidated in all other lessons throughout the school day.

 Parents as partners:

 Each year we deliver workshops to help support parents with phonics at home.
 Parents have access to phonics resources on our school website.
-The children have weekly phonics homework that consolidates learning and extends knowledge and skills.
+The children have weekly phonics home learning that consolidates learning and extends knowledge and skills.

 Below is an outline of the phases and when they are taught in our school.

-In Phase 1, the activities are split into seven aspects which include:
+In Level 1, the activities are split into seven aspects which include: